Items that go in your Black Bin

 We only collect rubbish which is in your bin.
 Extra rubbish in bags or boxes will not be taken and may lead to enforcement action if it is seen as fly tipping.
 If you recycle all your cans, tins, foil, aerosols, plastic bottles, glass bottles and jars, cardboard, paper, waste food and garden waste you will usually find that your rubbish fits into your bin.
 Anything which doesn't fit in is your responsibility to dispose of, and the Household Waste and Recycling Centre is a convenient place to do this.

 If you have a medical condition which means that you produce extra waste such as incontinence products, stoma bags, home dialysis materials and so on and it doesn’t fit into your household rubbish bin, we may be able to help.
 Use this online form.

 Lost or stolen bins

 If your wheelie bin is lost or stolen, use this online form to order a replacement.
-There will be a £25 charge.
+There will be a delivery charge for the replacement.
 No discounts are available and you cannot collect the bin in person.
 Household rubbish has to be presented for collection in a wheelie bin provided by this Council.
 Do not provide your own container, even if it is a wheelie bin, as we will only empty containers which we have provided.